miskofon/tcp/Exercise 2/Readme.md

 Angular application which fetch tweets from **tweet-list-api** and displayes them.
 Periodicaly checks if new tweets are avaiable but sending request to **tweet-list-api** with filer for tweet creation date.

 Appliaction is being deployed into docker container and run by Cloud Run.

+## TODO
+### Finalize connection to twitter webhooks.
+I had an issue finalizing registration of my webhook to twitter user's account subscriptions.
+I was able to test my solution only by sending manually request which would be send by Twitter.

+### Deployment scripts
+Didn't want to spend more time on it.